Video shows struggle for hammer during Pelosi attack

 During the Jan.
 6 attack, rioters chanted menacingly for the speaker as they rampaged through the halls trying to halt certification of Joe Biden’s victory over Donald Trump in the presidential election.
 One man was convicted this week of eight criminal counts after he put his feet on a desk in Pelosi’s office and left a note to her punctuated with a sexist expletive.

-Paul Pelosi was asleep at the couple’s home when DePape allegedly broke in.
+Paul Pelosi was asleep at the couple’s home when DePape — who was 42 at the time, roughly half Pelosi’s age — allegedly broke in.
 Nancy Pelosi was in Washington at the time and under the protection of her security detail, which does not extend to family members.

-Her husband of nearly 60 years later underwent surgery to repair a skull fracture and serious injuries to his right arm and hands.
-He has since appeared in public wearing a hat and a glove that covered his wounds.
+Paul Pelosi later underwent surgery to repair a skull fracture and serious injuries to his right arm and hands.
+He has since appeared in public wearing a hat and a glove to cover his wounds.

-Nancy Pelosi on Thursday told reporters her husband’s well-being was paramount and she did not know if she would view the video once it was released.
+Speaking at the U.S. Capitol after the video’s release, Nancy Pelosi said her husband “is making progress but it will take more time.”

-“I don’t even know if I will see that,” she said.
-“I mean, it would be a very hard thing to see an assault on my husband’s life, but I don’t know.”
+“I have not heard the 911 call.
+I have not heard the confession.
+I have not seen the break-in.
+And I have absolutely no intention of seeing the deadly assault on my husband,” she said.

 San Francisco Officer Kolby Wilmes’ body-camera video begins with officers approaching the brick home and rapping on the door.
 It takes about 20 seconds for the door to open and during that time, the officers discuss whether they have the right house.